 ProZ - Certified PRO-Network (profile link available on Contact page).
 Anyone can be a member of ProZ, the largest online translation community, but admission to the Certified PRO network is subject to stringent guidelines and includes ascertaining of translation competence as outlined in Industry Standard EN 15038, peer review and industry credentials.

 GSQ - Genealogical Society of Queensland

 I have studied at universities in both Germany and Australia where my subjects have included English literature and linguistics, history, ethnology and political science.
 My M.A. from the University of Sydney is in Australian Literature.
+I am currently completing a Graduate Diploma in Family, Local and Applied History.
 My background is German (father) / Australian (mother).
 I have spent equal amounts of time living in both countries and am therefore in a unique position to understand both languages and cultures intimately.

 + I just need parts of my document translated, not the whole.
 Do you do that?

 Yes, an extract translation is possible for long texts as long as it doesn't jeopardise the integrity of the whole.
 Please indicate clearly on the document which area you would like to omit when you send me a scan to receive a quote.

 + What about a summary of my document translated into German or English?

 Some documents are suited for summary translation, i.e., I summarise the text in the other language.
 I will send you a quote on request.